The Berwyn Mountains UFO Incident - 23rd January 1974

 The Berwyn Mountains’ UFO: A Case That Never Dies

-(New article by Nick Redfern, published 24th August 2018)
+(Article by Nick Redfern, published 24th August 2018 - behind paywall)

 With the exception of Tony Dodd who first hinted publicly that the Berwyn UFO Event may have been a landing rather than a crash as far back as the mid-90s and later repeating this in his book, Alien Investigator published in 1999, (see Appendix One - Ed.) everyone else looking at the case looked at it from the point of view of a UFO crash & retrieval event.
 This was very much the case with Nick Redfern's account in A Covert Agenda.